Luft- und Raumfahrt

 The use of Preactor AS has also helped enhance general business management with better visibility of customer delivery and sales, improved material planning, and reductions in work-in-progress inventory.

 In complex technology implementations, a critical success factor is finding a partner with combined knowledge of domain and technology and practical experience at the right price.
 Manufacturing teams have understand their requirements but are seldom able to prioritize them.
-At Elmwood, the skills and knowledge of Snic Solutions, a Siemens PLM Software solution partner, played a key role.
+At Elmwood, the skills and knowledge of Snic Solutions, a Siemens Digital Industries Software solution partner, played a key role.

 Elmwood selected Snic Solutions as a preferred strategic partner to implement Preactor AS.
 “SNic Solutions’ knowledge in manufacturing operations, supply chain, production planning and scheduling and deep expertise in manufacturing operations management and digital manufacturing was key to our success,” says Callison.
 “Moreover, they delivered a very high-quality solution remotely at affordable cost which has truly has made them our strategic partner to get ready for Industry 4.0.”